 You can find lots of inspiration for dog names among lists of baby names.

-Tough Dog Names From History
+Tough Dog Names From Mythology

 Ancient history has produced some great names for heroes and tough guys that make perfect tough dog names too.
 These can by found in myths and stories of ancient Gods:

 - Atlas – from Greek mythology who carried the world on his back